 Drying time, static cling, and softness vary based on washer settings, the make/model of the dryer, the dryer settings, the size of the load, and the types of clothes in the load.

-To control for all these variables, I ran each load through the same wash settings, I used the same dryer with the same settings, I cleaned out the lint filter before each load, and I ran each load with the exact same clothes (5 cotton t-shirts, 2 hooded sweatshirts, 2 pairs of sweatpants, 5 pairs of socks, and 4 pairs of mesh gym shorts).
+To control for all these variables, I ran each load through the same wash settings, I used the same dryer with the same settings, I cleaned out the lint filter before each load, and I ran each load with the same clothes (5 cotton t-shirts, 2 hooded sweatshirts, 2 pairs of sweatpants, 5 pairs of socks, and 4 pairs of mesh gym shorts).
 I did not put dryer sheets in any of the loads.
-I alternated loads with dryer balls and loads without.
+I alternated loads with dryer balls and loads without dryer balls.

 Much to my delight, all five loads that ran with dryer balls dried in less time than the loads without dryer balls.